 Staff Planner: Daniel Fama, Senior Planner

-STATUS: The application is currently under review, including preparation of a traffic study.
-A "study session” meeting with the Planning Commission for an in-progress update will be held on April 24th at 7:30 PM, in the City Council Chambers, Campbell City Hall, 70 N First Street, Campbell, CA 95008.
-This meeting will provide an opportunity for the public to provide comment on the project.
+STATUS: The application is currently under review, including preparation of an Environmental Impact Report (EIR).
+A "scoping meeting” meeting with the Planning Commission will be held on July 24, 2018 at 7:30 PM, in the City Council Chambers, Campbell City Hall, 70 N First Street, Campbell, CA 95008.
+Public agencies, organizations, and interested members of the public are invited to attend this meeting and provide verbal or written comments on the proposed project.

 Proposal to allow the demolition of former Elephant Bar restaurant and construction of a new drive-through fast-food (In-N-Out Burger) restaurant building with "late-night" hours and outdoor patio seating, including applications for:

 Lot Size:1.2 acres

 Size: 3,812 square-feet, 97 indoor seats and 48 outdoor seats

 PUBLIC FORUM: Public comment may be provided on the City's community forum.

 What is In-N-Out proposing?